Cerchie/my-site/blog/2022-08-03-role-of-visual-thinking-in-developer-advocacy/index.md

 ## Using Visual Thinking to Plan Projects

 Let's say I were a developer advocate who was planning a tutorial to introduce developers to a new SDK (Software Development Kit).
 Say that this SDK provides the developer with a type of hyperaccurate timestamp.
-To show the purpose of the SDK, I use the framework that I used to build this website, [docusaurus.io](https://docusaurus.io/).
+To show the purpose of the SDK, I use it in the framework that I used to build this website, [docusaurus.io](https://docusaurus.io/).
 I'm also really excited about the docusaurus CLI (Command Line Interface), so I'll describe how to use that to view the pages in development.
 I'll draw a map of what I'm doing.

 ![Three stacked blocks representing steps, only one with SDK mentioned](./map1.png)